auth0/docs/articles/libraries/lock/v11/selecting-the-connection-for-multiple-logins.md

 * Click on one of the social identity providers buttons (e.g. "Log in with Google")
 * Enter their email and password (meaning "I will use the database connection").

 But if the application or tenant have other connection types enabled (like enterprise connections or multiple databases) the selection process might be more involved.
 How do you indicate that a user wants to use a specific database connection if more than one is enabled?
-What if a user wants to use an enterprise connection to log in using SSO?
+What if a user wants to use an enterprise connection to log in using <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn>?

 If you implement [a custom login UI](/libraries/when-to-use-lock#when-to-implement-lock-vs-a-custom-ui) you have full control over the authentication flow.
 You can choose the connection based on context (like the given email address) or by asking the user, then provide the `connection` parameter to one of Auth0.js' [login methods](/libraries/auth0js/v9#login).